I’ve compiled a comprehensive list of the best options for kitchen applications.

 - Add your garbage bin(s) to set inside your trash pull out

 Just a simple disclaimer here – make sure the measurements of your cabinet are appropriate for the trash pull out.
-Determining whether you have face frame or frameless cabinetry can help when choosing a waste container as well.

 You’ll want to measure the cabinet width, height and depth to make sure the trash pull out will function properly.